Translocation - when houses emigrate

 Preservation on site instead of relocation to the open-air museum

 Another half-timbered house in Emilstraße, which is now considered the oldest half-timbered house in Wuppertal alongside the Teschemacher Hof, was actually supposed to be relocated to the Kommern open-air museum.
 However, the so-called Hofeshaus Lütterkus-Heidt was saved for the 21st century.
-Built around 1600, the half-timbered house, unlike many other buildings, survived the Barmen attack in 1943 and housed 20 tenants in the 1950s due to the housing shortage.
+Built around 1600, the half-timbered house, unlike many other buildings, was not destroyed during the attack on Barmen in 1943 and housed 20 tenants in the 1950s due to the housing shortage.
 In the 1970s, it was even on the verge of demolition and was no longer habitable.
-Ideas to relocate the house to the Kommern Open-Air Museum were not realised, as the community of heirs sold the building in 1978 and the subsequent buyer finally carried out a nine-year, DM 1.2 million restoration in keeping with the listed building.
+Ideas to relocate the house to the Kommern Open-Air Museum were not realised, as the community of heirs sold the building in 1978 and the subsequent buyer finally carried out a restoration which lasted nine years and costed 1.2 million German mark.
 A total of five residential units were created.
-Today, the Lütterkus-Heidt Court House is considered the most beautiful building on the square.
+Today, the courtyard house Lütterkus-Heidt is considered the most beautiful building on the square.

 Court house Lütterkus-Heidt